MarcAura/TBP-NY-Nu/README.md

 - Array button for resume layout, display all on one page and then scrolling much like windows E
 - add a page for current faculty members and like a short bio for each of them?
 Most of their headshots ready here https://docs.google.com/document/d/1fqHlXYIT4mBmULWZjBqVcqczZrmfaKVtwVFcZanWwi8/edit?usp=sharing
 - .org site domain
+- Meet Our Members, option to allow each member to put their resume, linkedin and website with their professional headshot.
+Members, after a certain amount of participation can add a bio.
+Eboard member bios.
+- Faculty biography